ProspectOne/flexbalancer-js-docs/docs/Advanced-Use-Cases.md

         }
     ],

-    // Default provider which will be chosen if no suitable providers will be found.
+    // The Default provider which will be chosen if no suitable providers are found.
     defaultProvider: 'jsdelivr-cdn',

-    // The TTL to be set when the application chooses a provider.
+    // The Default TTL to be set when the application chooses a provider.
     defaultTtl: 30,

-    // Minimum threshold under which provider will be considered unavailable
+    // The Minimal threshold under which a provider will be considered unavailable
     availabilityThreshold: 97,
 };
 ```